+Baptism is a rite of death and rebirth, the symbolic death of the old person and the rebirth of a new Christian.
 Being “born again” through baptism is as old as the Christian tradition.
-Jesus was baptized by John the Baptist in the River Jordan.
-Baptism in the sea is especially evocative of sinking back into the formless waters of the deep that preceded the formation of the created world.
+Jesus himself was baptized by John the Baptist in the River Jordan.
+Baptism in rivers and seas is especially evocative of sinking back into the formless waters of the deep that preceded the formation of the created world.
 The candidate for baptism is immersed in these waters again, and emerges renewed.
-Baptisms may be in the sea, in rivers, in lakes, or in a baptismal tank built within the church.
+Baptisms may be in a body of water or in a baptismal tank built within a church.
 In many Christian churches, however, baptism consists in being sprinkled or anointed with these waters, rather than immersed in them.
-Whether by immersion or anointing, the ritual of baptism is not so much a remembrance of Christ’s baptism in the River Jordan, as a remembrance of Christ’s death and resurrection.
-It is a death and a rebirth.
-As such, it is the rite of initiation into the Christian community.
+Whether by immersion or anointing, the ritual of baptism is not so much a remembrance of Christ’s baptism in the River Jordan, as it is a remembrance of Christ’s death and resurrection.
+By dying and being raised from the dead in imitation of Christ, a person is born into a new kind of life as a Christian and into a new kind of community.
+Indeed, baptism is the chief rite of initiation into a Christian church.

+Churches not only baptize in different ways, but also at different ages.
+Many churches practice infant baptism, a rite which may include the “christening,” or formal “naming,” of the child.
+The parents and, in some traditions, the godparents, pledge to nurture the child in the Christian faith, looking forward to the time when they, as a young adult, will personally reaffirm the faith in a rite called “confirmation.”
 However, in Baptist churches and those following the Anabaptist tradition, infant baptism is rejected.
-Baptists insist that baptism into the Christian faith must come only when a child is old enough to make his or her own decision.
-Other Protestants, especially evangelicals, postpone baptism to the age of decision, with the conviction that this important rite should be preceded by a conversion experience, in which the individual comes to accept Christ as one’s own Lord and Savior and desires the rite of baptism as a mark of this transformation.
-Whether done at birth or at a time of personal decision, the experience of baptism marks one’s entry into the church community and one’s new identity as a Christian.
+Baptists insist that baptism into the Christian faith must come only when a person is old enough to make their own decisions.
+Many evangelical Protestants postpone baptism to the age of decision, with the conviction that this important rite should be preceded by a conversion experience, in which the individual comes to accept Christ as one’s own Lord and Savior and desires the rite of baptism as a mark of this transformation.
+And a few Christian communities, such as the Quakers, do not perform any outward baptism at all, insisting that the inward transformation by the Holy Spirit is the only thing that matters.
+But whether it occurs at birth or a time of personal decision, the experience of baptism marks one’s entry into the church community and one’s new identity as a Christian.